ObamaCare Explained as Simply As Possible

 ObamaCare in 100 Words

 The Affordable Care Act (ObamaCare) increases the quality, accessibility, and affordability of health insurance.
-In exchange most people, who can afford to, must Obtain Health Coverage by 2014 or pay a per month fee.
-The law eliminates pre-existing conditions, stops insurance companies from dropping you when you are sick, protects against gender discrimination, expands free preventative services and health benefits, expands Medicaid and CHIP, improves Medicare, requires larger employers insure employees, creates a marketplace for subsidized insurance providing tens of millions individuals, families, and small businesses with free or low-cost health insurance, and decreases healthcare spending and the deficit.
+In exchange, most people who can afford to must Obtain Health Coverage by 2014 or pay a per-month fee.
+The law eliminates pre-existing conditions, stops insurance companies from dropping you when you are sick, protects against gender discrimination, expands free preventative services and health benefits, expands Medicaid and CHIP, improves Medicare, requires larger employers to insure their employees, creates a marketplace for subsidized insurance providing tens of millions individuals, families, and small businesses with free or low-cost health insurance, and decreases healthcare spending and the deficit.

 ObamaCare Simplified Explanation in Bullet Points

 Here is a simplified ObamaCare explanation of what every American should know about our new health care law.
-The Affordable Care Act (ACA) does a lot, luckily most of us don’t need to know the details, let’s take a look at what we do need to know:
+The Affordable Care Act (ACA) does a lot, but luckily, most of us don’t need to know the details.
+Let’s take a look at what we do need to know:

-• ObamaCare doesn’t create health insurance, it regulates the health insurance industry and helps to increase quality, affordability and availability of Private Insurance.
+• ObamaCare doesn’t create health insurance – it regulates the health insurance industry and helps to increase the quality, affordability, and availability of Private Insurance.

 • Most people who currently have health insurance can keep it (see more on keeping your grandfathered health plan).